GinVlad/securityfest.ctf.rocks-writeup/flux-rev100.md

-Use uncompyle2 to decompile flux.pyc
+Use uncompyle2 to decompile flux.pyc <br />
-Then decode it in python:
+Then decode it in python: <br />
 `flag = [67,
  78,
  70,